eslammongy/AYKI-Assessment/README.md

 ### Drag-and-Drop

 - Users can drag objects from the top drawer and drop them into the bottom drawer seamlessly.
-- Simulate api call by fetching data from JSON file exist in assets to shows the approach of using Riverpod in more advanced use cases
+- Simulate API call by fetching data from JSON file existing in assets to show the approach of using Riverpod in more advanced use cases

 ### UI Design